Jenna A. Robinson

-Leef is the author of Free Choice for Workers: A History of the Right to Work Movement (2005) and editor of Educating Teachers: The Best Minds Speak Out (2002).
+Leef is the author of The Awakening of Jennifer Van Arsdale (2022), Free Choice for Workers: A History of the Right to Work Movement (2005) and editor of Educating Teachers: The Best Minds Speak Out (2002).
 Leef has published widely, with articles and reviews appearing in the Wall Street Journal, Forbes, Regulation, the Christian Science Monitor, the Detroit News, the (Raleigh) News & Observer, the Cato Journal, and other publications.
 He has testified before committees in the U.S. House of Representatives and the legislatures of Michigan and North Carolina and has made numerous TV and radio appearances.

-Jay Schalin joined the Martin Center in August 2007.
+Jay Schalin joined the Martin Center in August 2007 and served as Director of Policy Analysis until December 2021.
 A Philadelphia native, he began his writing career as a freelance journalist for the Asbury Park Press in New Jersey and wrote for several other papers in New Jersey and Delaware.
 He also worked as a software engineer for Computer Sciences Corporation.
 Schalin has a B.S. in computer science from Richard Stockton College in New Jersey and an M.A. in economics from the University of Delaware.

 His articles have appeared in Forbes, the Washington Times, Fox News Online, U.S. News and World Report, Investor’s Business Daily, Human Events, and American Thinker.
 His op-eds have been published by the McClatchy News Service and Raleigh’s News & Observer.
 He has been interviewed on ESPN, National Public Radio, and UNC-TV, and his work has been featured on ABC News and Fox News’ The O’Reilly Factor.

 Ashley Campbell joined the Martin Center in 2015.
-She was previously program coordinator for the Alliance for Historic Hillsborough in Hillsborough, North Carolina, where she also worked as interim executive director.
+She was previously program coordinator for the Alliance for Historic Hillsborough in Hillsborough, North Carolina.
 Campbell has a bachelor’s degree in history from the University of North Carolina at Chapel Hill, a master’s in public history from North Carolina State University, and has taken courses in nonprofit management studies at Duke University.
 In addition to planning the Center’s events, Campbell also manages the Center’s communications internship program.